mpascha61/Pi-in-the-Sky/README.md

 Immediately tumbled, landed on its side but did not shatter on outside.
 Inside however had multiple broken parts.
 Need to add more weight in tip compartment to prevent further tumble.

+Filled tip and head of the rocket with copper bbs for more weight support.

 ## Post launch days

 Printed new mid section for rocket with more supports.
 Also changed the wire inside to a switch so we could easily change between data or code mode.